 Description Valid values Default value Takes effect Determines whether a log output is created.
 If it is, specifies the minimum level of log events generated.
-The log events levels, starting with the highest priority level, are Standard, Interaction, Trace, and Debug. all-All log events (that is, log events of the Standard, Trace, Interaction, and Debug levels) are generated. debug-The same as all. trace-Log events of the Trace level and higher (that is, log events of the Standard, Interaction, and Trace levels) are generated, but log events of the Debug level are not generated. interaction-Log events of the Interaction level and higher (that is, log events of the Standard and Interaction levels) are generated, but log events of the Standard and Interaction levels) are generated. standard Log events of the Trace and Debug levels are not generated. standard Log events of the Standard level are generated, but log events of the Interaction, Trace, and Debug levels are not generated. none-No output is produced. standard After restart
+The log events levels, starting with the highest priority level, are Standard, Interaction, Trace, and Debug.
+Valid values all-All log events (that is, log events of the Standard, Trace, Interaction, and Debug levels) are generated. debug-The same as all. trace-Log events of the Trace level and higher (that is, log events of the Standard, Interaction, and Trace levels) are generated, but log events of the Debug level are not generated. interaction-Log events of the Interaction level and higher (that is, log events of the Standard and Interaction levels) are generated, but log events of the Standard and Interaction levels) are generated, but log events of the Trace and Debug levels are not generated. standard Log events of the Standard level are generated, but log events of the Trace, and Debug levels are not generated. standard Log events of the Standard level are generated, but log events of the Interaction, Trace, and Debug levels are not generated. none-No output is Default value Takes effect After restart